micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 ### Paths

 Every file or folder in a file system can be read, written, and deleted by referencing its position inside the filesystem.
 When we talk about the position of a file or a folder in a file system, we refer to its "path".
-There are a couple of different kinds of paths we can use to refer to a file – **absolute paths** and **relative paths**.
+There are a couple of different kinds of paths we can use to refer to a file:

+- **absolute paths**
+- **relative paths**

 *Directory* is an important term that's used interchangeably with *folder*.
 Though they are not exactly the same thing, when we say "navigate to your project directory" think of this as "navigate to your project folder".
 Here's a little more information: